 For those who struggle to concentrate or stay focused, this sounds like heaven.

-This is known as the “flow state,” “flow,” or colloquially in sports as “in the zone” or “on a roll.”
+The flow state is also known simply as “flow,” or colloquially in sports as “in the zone” or “on a roll.”
 Surprisingly, you don’t necessarily have to be LeBron James, a super yogi, or a psychology guru to achieve it.

-Whether you’re an athlete, an artist, or just a regular person engaged in a simple day-to-day task, with the right know-how, the flow state can be achieved.
+Whether you’re an athlete, an artist, or just a regular person engaged in a simple day-to-day task, with the right know-how, the flow state can be achieved, making it easy to lose track of time and be fully engaged.
 It may not quite be heaven, but it’s close enough for the easily distracted.

 For many of us, focus and concentration have fallen prey to an onslaught of distractions and stimulation, some of which are deliberately engineered to capture our attention.
 This leaves us with little to no uninterrupted time to focus and concentrate, causing us to feel overwhelmed and helpless.